Kmaina32/Ubuntu-Academy-/markdown_files/FRAMEWORK.md

-# Edgewood International A.I College - Technical Framework
+# Manda Network - Technical Framework

-This document outlines the core technologies and architectural principles that power the Edgewood International A.I College platform.
+This document outlines the core technologies and architectural principles that power the Manda Network platform.

 ## 1. Core Technologies